janjanam-j/Seattle-Aribnb-Market/README.md

 4. Amenities do have an impact on the price.
 However, this variable needs an extensive de-cluttering, identifying which combination of amenities are associated with the high pricing listing…. etc

+Acknowledgement:
+I would like to aknowledge the Kaggle for generously providing the data related to the Seattle Airbnb Market.